-Each year, Shepherd University Fraternity and Sorority Life hosts Anti-Hazing Week.
+Each year, Shepherd University Fraternity and Sorority Life hosts Anti-Hazing and Bystander Intervention programming for all organization members.
 During this week, each chapter on campus will sponsor an activity to bring attention to the problem of hazing.
-Anti-Hazing Week is an opportunity to educate the entire campus to not just recognize hazing, but to learn ways they can prevent it from occurring in the first place.
+It is an opportunity to educate the entire campus to not just recognize hazing, but to learn ways they can prevent it from occurring in the first place.
 All of our organizations are committed to a risk and hazing free atmosphere for their members.

 Shepherd University unconditionally opposes any action taken or situation created, intentionally or unintentionally, whether on or off premises owned or leased by the organization, which has the effect of producing psychological or physical discomfort, embarrassment, harassment, or ridicule.
 To read Shepherd’s entire anti-hazing policy, click here.